RHIT-CSSE/csse332/docs/zz_project.md

 ## Create a file for our module
 Awesome, so we have created our directory, now it's time to create our pseudo-file under our directory.
 To do so, we will use the `proc_create` call.
-Here is the signature of the function
+We would like to create an entry called `status` under the `csse332` directory we created in the previous step.
+So the path to our entry would be `proc/csse332/status`. **Please make sure you stick to the same naming convention as this document, otherwise, it will break our grading setup.** Here is the signature of the function
 ```
 struct proc_dir_entry *proc_create(
   const char *name, umod_t mode, struct proc_dir_entry *parent,